PillowGit/cpsc-120-si/task-2/Instruction.md

 ## Tasks:

-1. Move the `PrintString` function from task-1 into the header file here
+1. Move the `PrintString` function from task-1 into the header file declared here
 2. Include the header file in the main file
+3. Ask the user for a string to print
-3. Call the function in the main file with any string you'd like
+4. Call the function with the user's input
-4. Test your code with `run.sh`
+5. Test your code with `./run.sh`